 Below the image display and its menu and control buttons, the FOV Parameters and Image Query panels are visible (Figure 8.2).
-The former displays the value of the Representative Frequency (taking into account the source velocity) and the antenna diameter that shall be used when displaying the antenna beamsize (field of view).
+The former displays the value of the Representative Frequency (taking into account the source velocity) and allows the user to select which interferometric array's pointings to display, if there is a choice i.e. the 12- and 7-m arrays are required.
 Changing the source in the Forms Editor will change the Representative Frequency to the value appropriate to that source.
 The Image Query panel allows the image server and the size of the retrieved image to be specified.